Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: The Survey Instruments and Hypotheses

 5. De man moet het geld verdienen, de vrouw moet voor het huishouden en het gezin zorgen. \textit{The father should earn money, while the mother takes care of the household and the family.}

-6. Mannen zouden een groter deel van het huishoudelijk werk moeten doen dan nu het geval is. \textit{Fathers ought to do more in terms of household work than they do at present.}
+6. Mannen zouden niet een groter deel van het huishoudelijk werk moeten doen dan nu het geval is. \textit{Fathers ought not to do more in terms of household work than they do at present.}

-7. Mannen zouden meer moeten doen aan de verzorging van de kinderen dan nu het geval is. \textit{Fathers ought to do more in terms of childcare than they do at present.}
+7. Mannen zouden niet meer moeten doen aan de verzorging van de kinderen dan nu het geval is. \textit{Fathers ought not to do more in terms of childcare than they do at present.}

 8. Een vrouw is geschikter om kleine kinderen op te voeden dan een man. \textit{A woman is more suited to rearing young children than a man.}

 9. Voor een meisje is het eigenlijk toch niet zo belangrijk als voor een jongen om een goede schoolopleiding te krijgen. \textit{It is actually less important for a girl than for a boy to get a good education.}